timo-eberl/mesh-slicing-gdextension/README.md

 ## Use it in your project

-Copy the contents of `demo/bin/` into your project.
+After building, copy the contents of `demo/bin/` into your project.

 ## Editing with Visual Studio Code